- Home Decorating

 Fringed thrift store finds - matching stool and chair!

-The teddy bears were gifts and the $1 blue shoes under the chair were also found at the thrift store.
-I thought they would be so cute for dress-up clothes!
+The teddy bears pictured were gifts and the pretty blue dress-up shoes (shown under the chair) were also found at the thrift store.

 And add a little vintage decor!

-I pulled out one a vintage doll my mother-in-law had gave me, found my husbands baby shoes, dug out one of my childhood tea cups as well as added a baby bonnet.
+A vintage motif is made combining old and new family items.
+A vintage doll from my mother-in-law, my husband's baby shoes, my childhood tea cups and a new baby bonnet.
 Vintage decor and sentimentality at no cost!

 As Cute as a Button